JoshOrndorff/recipes/text/2-appetizers/3-errors.md

 In fact, the pattern of:

 -   calling functions that returned a `Result` or `Option`, and
--   checking if the result is `Some` or `Ok`.
-If not, returns from the function early with an error
+-   checking if the result is `Some` or `Ok` and if not, return from the function early with an error

 are so common that there are two standard Rust methods help performing the task.